Miloš Teodosić: 2021–22 season

 On 8 July 2021, Teodosić extended his contract with the club, signing a two-year deal.
 On 21 September, the team won its second Supercup, defeating Olimpia Milano 90–84.
 Moreover, after having ousted Lietkabelis, Ulm and Valencia in the first three rounds of the playoffs, on 11 May 2022, Virtus defeated Frutti Extra Bursaspor by 80–67 at the Segafredo Arena, winning its first EuroCup and qualifying for the EuroLeague after 14 years.
 At the end of the game, Teodosić, was appointed MVP of the final.
 However, despite having ended the regular season at the first place and having ousted 3–0 both Pesaro and Tortona in the first two rounds of playoffs, Virtus was defeated 4–2 in the national finals by Olimpia Milan.

 2022–23 season

 On 29 September 2022, after having ousted Olimpia Milano in the semifinals, Virtus won its third Supercup, defeating 72–69 Banco di Sardegna Sassari and achieving a back-to-back, following the 2021 trophy.
 However, Teodosić did not play due to an injury.
+However, despite good premises Virtus ended the EuroLeague season at the 14th place, thus it did not qualify for the playoffs.
+Moreover, the team was defeated in the Italian Basketball Cup final by Brescia.
+In June, after having ousted 3–0 both Brindisi and Tortona, Virtus was defeated 4–3 by Olimpia Milan in the national finals, following a series which was widely regarded among the best in the latest years of Italian basketball.
+On July 11, 2023, Teodosić amicably parted ways with the Italian club after four seasons together, which saw the Black V returning to the top of European basketball after decades.
+With the Serbian star, Virtus won its 16th title in 2021, reached the national finals three times in a row, and also won the EuroCup in 2022 and two Supercups.

+Crvena zvezda (2023–2025)

+On July 11, 2023, Teodosić officially returned to his home country, signing for childhood love KK Crvena zvezda, the club he supports.

+On June 26, 2025, Teodosić announced his retirement from basketball.